SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 I absolutely love what this drawing represents!
 It was inspired out of powerful times I have had in “prophetic worship”.

-When we worship the Lord in spirit and truth we can go to the most amazing places in God.
+When we worship the Lord in spirit and truth we come into the glorious presence of God.
 Just like the Word and prayer, God has used worship as an avenue to reveal himself to me–the priceless treasures of his character, wisdom and ways (Psalm 103:7).
 God is a priceless treasure chest, and when we pursue him with all our hearts there will always be deeper beauties about him which we will discover.
 This is why I am so excited about worship, particularly prophetic worship.
 As the vital union between the Spirit of truth (John 16:13) and the Word of truth (John 17:17) is upheld, prophetic worship becomes a powerful avenue to come to know and experience God ever more intimately.

-Because the church is so large and diverse, there are many who have not experienced nor even heard of “prophetic worship” before.
+Because the church is so large and diverse, there are many who have not experienced nor even heard of “prophetic worship” before, even though it is a Biblical form of worship mentioned in various places throughout the Word of God.
 It is impossible for me to explain this drawing and the inspiration behind it to those who are unfamiliar with it.
 Therefore, I have included some background information about prophetic worship in order to be able to explain my drawing.
 I have broken it down into 5 parts:

 I) WHAT IS PROPHETIC WORSHIP?